timmyb824/homelab/README.md

 # Summary

-This mono repo contains all of the tools, scripts, apps, automation's, configs, and other stuff I've used or deployed within my homelab.
+This mono repo contains all of the tools, scripts, apps, automation's, configs, and other stuff I've used and deployed within my homelab.
 This is actually a copy of the "real" repo which I host locally via Gitea.
 For github, I've removed references to secrets and other sensitive information.

 ## Hardware and Software